ege621/thos-dataset/README.md

 - The nested for-loop in the code should not cause a compute bottleneck, since the code should be training-bound and epoch iterations take a considerably larger time than the for loop iterations.
 - The dataset can easily be cached to system memory on most mid-tier rigs.
 Use a lower batch size if you encounter any OOM (Out of memory) errors during training.

 This repo implements THOSnet on the THOS dataset.
+Here is the network architecture.
 ![Gesture user study roadmap - Frame 2](https://github.com/user-attachments/assets/b8c98399-3443-472c-8d68-006237ec11f6)